itsmetroo/brgyprof-/README.md

     ```
     composer update && composer install
     ```
-    note: if you have slow net and the installation failed, just repeat the process
 5. Install Xampp from this [link](https://www.apachefriends.org/index.html)

 ## Usage

 1. Run Xampp first by going to the directory where you installed it and open this `xampp-control.exe` and run the `mysql service` and `apache service`